-(B) the restrictions contained in this lock-up agreement shall not apply to (i) the conversion of preferred shares (including, without limitation, Preference B shares, Preference C shares and Preference D shares) into Ordinary Shares; provided, however, that such restrictions shall apply to the Ordinary Shares issued upon such conversion; (ii) the exercise of warrants ("Warrants") or other instruments convertible or exercisable for Ordinary Shares (whether for cash, cashless, or net exercise) granted pursuant to the Company's equity incentive plans or otherwise outstanding on the date hereof; provided, however, that the restrictions contained in this lock-up agreement shall apply to Ordinary Shares issued upon such exercise or conversion and that no filing under the Act or the Exchange Act shall be required or shall be voluntarily made during the Lock-Up Period in connection with such exercise; (iii) the establishment of (or amendment of) any contract, instruction or plan that satisfies the requirements of Rule 10b5-1 Plan") under the Exchange Act; provided, however, that no sales of Ordinary Shares or securities convertible into, or exchangeable or exercisable for, Ordinary Shares, shall be made pursuant to a Rule 10b5-1 Plan prior to the expiration of the Lock-Up Period; provided further, that the Company is not required to, and does not voluntarily, report the establishment of such Rule 10b5-1 Plan in any public report or filing with the Commission under the Exchange Act during the Lock-Up Period; (iv) any demands or requests for, the exercise of any right with respect to, or any action in preparation of, the registration by the Company under the Act of the undersigned's Ordinary Shares; provided, however, that no transfer of the undersigned's Ordinary Shares registered pursuant to the exercise of any such right and no registration statement shall be filed under the Act with respect to any of the undersigned's Ordinary Shares during the Lock-Up Period and no public announcement of the demand or exercise of s

-Company has a right of first refusal with respect to transfers of such Lock-Up Securities; and (vi) transfers of Lock-Up Securities pursuant to a bona fide third-party tender offer, merger, consolidation or other similar transaction made to all holders of Ordinary Shares involving a change of control of the Company; provided, however, that in the event that the tender offer, merger, consolidation or other such transaction is not completed, the Lock-Up Securities owned by the undersigned shall remain subject to the restrictions contained in this lock-up agreement.
+(B) the restrictions contained in this lock-up agreement shall not apply to (i) the conversion of preferred shares (including, without limitation, Preference B shares, Preference C shares and Preference D shares) into Ordinary Shares; provided, however, that such restrictions shall apply to the Ordinary Shares issued upon such conversion; (ii) the exercise of warrants ("Warrants") or other instruments convertible or exercisable for Ordinary Shares (whether for cash, cashless, or net exercise) granted pursuant to the Company's equity incentive plans or otherwise outstanding on the date hereof; provided, however, that the restrictions contained in this lock-up agreement shall apply to Ordinary Shares issued upon such exercise or conversion and that no filing under the Act or the Exchange Act shall be required or shall be voluntarily made during the Lock-Up Period in connection with such exercise; (iii) the establishment of (or amendment of) any contract, instruction or plan that satisfies the requirements of Rule 10b5-1 (a "Rule 10b5-1 Plan") under the Exchange Act; provided, however, that no sales of Ordinary Shares or securities convertible into, or exchangeable or exercisable for, Ordinary Shares, shall be made pursuant to a Rule 10b5-1 Plan prior to the expiration of the Lock-Up Period; provided further, that the Company is not required to, and does not voluntarily, report the establishment of such Rule 10b5-1 Plan in any public report or filing with the Commission under the Exchange Act during the Lock-Up Period; (iv) any demands or requests for, the exercise of any right with respect to, or any action in preparation of, the registration by the Company under the Act of the undersigned's Ordinary Shares; provided, however, that no transfer of the undersigned's Ordinary Shares registered pursuant to the exercise of any such right and no registration statement shall be filed under the Act with respect to any of the undersigned's Ordinary Shares during the Lock-Up Period and no public announcement of the demand or exercise of such rights shall be made during the Lock-Up Period; (v) transfers of Lock-Up Securities to the Company pursuant to agreements under which the Company has the option to repurchase such Lock-Up Securities or the Company has a right of first refusal with respect to transfers of such Lock-Up Securities; and (vi) transfers of Lock-Up Securities pursuant to a bona fide third-party tender offer, merger, consolidation other similar transaction made to all holders of Ordinary Shares involving a change of control of the Company; provided, however, that in the event that the tender offer, merger, consolidation or other such transaction is not completed, the Lock-Up Securities owned by the undersigned shall remain subject to the restrictions contained in this lock-up agreement.
 For purposes of this paragraph, "change of control" shall mean the consummation of any bona fide third party tender offer, merger, consolidation or other similar transaction the result of which is that any "person" (as defined in Section 13(d)(3) of the Exchange Act), or group of persons, other than the Company, becomes the beneficial owner (as defined in Rules 13d-3 and 13d-5 of the Exchange Act) of greater than 50% of the total voting power of the voting securities of the Company.